danmarksmiljoeportal/lagvaelgeren/README.md

 ## FAQ

-- Only EPSG:25832 is used.
-Other projections aren't supported.
+- For spatial datasets EPSG:25832 is assumed.
+Other projections aren't supported at this time.